Welcome to

 In November 2024 he became Chairman of The Crown Society.

-A Long standing member of the British Institute of Directors
+A longstanding Member of the British Institute of Directors

 In February 2024 he was invested as an Honorary Knight Grand Officer of The Royal Order of the Tiger and Hawk (“Ɔsebɔ ne akrɔma” in the native Akan language) of the Kingdom of New Sawereso-Seinuah, Ghana.
+(A traditional kingdom of of the Asante Empire located within the Republic of Ghana).

 He lives in a house circa 1420, some 30 miles along the south coast of England, from Eastbourne, in the ancient Cinque Port Town of Lydd, on the Romney Marsh, Kent.